 Roth IRA Limits

-Note: The article below refers to the 2015 tax year.
-Assuming your IRA was opened by Dec.
-31, 2015, you have until the tax filing deadline–April 15, 2016–to make a 2015 contribution.
+Note: The article below refers to the 2016 tax year.
+You have until the tax filing deadline–April 17, 2017–to make a 2016 contribution.
 Click here to see current Roth IRA contribution limits.

 The Internal Revenue Service has a set of rules that individuals must meet to be qualified to invest in a Roth IRA.
 One set of rules pertains to income limits.
 If your income exceeds a certain amount you will not be allowed to contribute to a Roth IRA.